Quick answer

 Nutritional benefits for babies

-- 💚Folate and manganese support healthy growth and development.
+- 💚Folate — supports growth and cell development.

 How to serve strawberries for babies